 Slipping down the Soldier Hollow tubing hill at an ever-faster speed, I couldn’t help but giggle.
 I had never sat in a tube and gone so fast!
 Friends were hooting and hollering and the night was a riot.
 Like children drawn to birthday cake, we made our way back to the top for another serving.
-I made five laps that night, each its own brand of fun.
+I made five laps that night, each its own brand of winter fun.

 While we live in a mecca for winter sports and activities, many of us aren’t “winter” people.
 For some, the thought of tearing up the backcountry on a pair of skis is as likely as winning the lottery in Utah.
 It — literally — will never happen.